C. Wright Mills: Relationships to other theorists

 Mills was an intense student of philosophy before he became a sociologist.
 His vision of radical, egalitarian democracy was a direct result of the influence of ideas from Thorstein Veblen, John Dewey, and Mead.
 During his time at the University of Wisconsin, Mills was deeply influenced by Hans Gerth, a sociology professor from Germany.
 Mills gained an insight into European learning and sociological theory from Gerth.

-Mills and Gerth began their 13 year collaboration in 1940.
-Almost immediately, Gerth expressed his doubts about working collectively with Mills.
+Mills and Gerth began their thirteen-year collaboration in 1940.
+Almost immediately, Gerth expressed his doubts about working collaboratively with Mills.
 He ended up being right, as they had critical tensions in their collaboration in relation to intellectual ethics.
 They both recruited advocates to support their sides, and they used ethical positions as a weapon.
 They still worked together though, and each had their own jobs within the collaboration.
-Mills worked out a division of labor and edited, organized and rewrote Gerth's drafts, while Gerth interpreted and translated the German material.
+Mills worked out a division of labor, edited, organized and rewrote Gerth's drafts.
+Gerth interpreted and translated the German material.
 Their first publication together was "A Marx for the Managers", which was a critique of The Managerial Revolution: What is Happening in the World by James Burnham.
 Mills and Gerth took most of their position from German sources.
-They had their disagreements, but Mills and Gerth grew a partnership and became great collaborators who worked together for a long time to create new and useful work for the field of sociology.
+They had their disagreements, yet they grew a partnership and became fruitful collaborators who worked together for a long time to create influential viewpoints for the field of sociology.

 C. Wright Mills was strongly influenced by pragmatism, specifically the works of George Herbert Mead, John Dewey, Charles Sanders Peirce, and William James.
 Although it is commonly recognized that Mills was influenced by Karl Marx and Thorstein Veblen, the social structure aspects of Mills's works are shaped largely by Max Weber and the writing of Karl Mannheim, who followed Weber's work closely.
 Max Weber's works contributed greatly to Mills's view of the world overall.
 Being one of Weber's students, Mills's work focuses a great deal on rationalism.
 Mills also acknowledged a general influence of Marxism; he noted that Marxism had become an essential tool for sociologists, and therefore all must naturally be educated on the subject; any Marxist influence was then a result of sufficient education.
 Neo-Freudianism also helped shape Mills's work.